SCHAFFLER PARAVAN EQUIPS THE SELF-DRIVING “OLLI” MINIBUS WITH FAIL-SAFE SPACE DRIVE TECHNOLOGY

-Passengers can interact through voice conservation with 'Olli' while driving from point A to point B, chatting about issues on the functioning of the vehicle, whether they should go straight and why 'Olli' meets specific driving technical decisions.
-A specially developed data -cloud solution puts 'Olli' in a position to understand the questions of the passengers and to respond to it when entering the car, including questions about travel destinations ('Olli', can you take me downtown? ) or specific vehicle functions (“How does this feature work?" or even "Are we there yet?").
+Passengers can converse with Olli while driving from point A to point B – for example they can chat about how Olli functions and ask questions about the route and why Olli makes specific driving decisions.
+A specially developed cloud solution enables Olli to understand the questions and react when passengers enter the bus.
+Passengers can request destinations (“Olli, can you take me downtown?”), ask about specific vehicle functions (“How does this feature work?”), or even ask “Are we there yet?”
 Passengers can also ask for personalized recommendations for local travel destinations, such as popular restaurants or historic sites.
-This interaction with"'Olli'" was designed to make the driving experience for the passengers as comfortable as possible while they complete an autonomous journey.
+This interaction with Olli is designed to make the driving experience for passengers as comfortable as possible as they enjoy a completely autonomous journey.

 The self-driving Olli minibus will soon be on the road in Germany as well.
 Read our blog post OLLI SELF-DRIVING MINIBUS PROJECT ON TV